 Every driver on Richmond’s streets accepts a duty to avoid causing any undue harm to others.
 This includes an obligation to follow the rules of the road and to drive safely and responsibly.
 As a result, plaintiffs have two main paths to attempt to prove defendant negligence.

 The most effective way to demonstrate negligence is often to present evidence that a defendant violated a rule of the road.
-If a police report indicates that an officer issued a ticket for failing to yield, ignoring a stop sign, or speeding, this can serve as powerful evidence of negligence.
+If a police report indicates that an officer issued a ticket for failing to yield, ignoring a stop sign, driving drunk, or speeding on a road like West Broad Street, this can serve as powerful evidence of negligence.

 The other method of proving negligence is more difficult.
 In cases where neither party receives a ticket, it is often necessary to perform more in-depth investigations.
 This can involve visiting the scene of the incident and talking to any third-party witnesses.
 These cases are often a challenging balancing act as defendants and their insurance companies are aware of the laws concerning contributory negligence and may be hesitant to come to a settlement if they believe that a plaintiff was in any way responsible.
 A skilled car crash attorney in Richmond could help identify the best manner in which to pursue a case for compensation.

-Motor vehicle collisions are among the most common sources of personal injuries in Richmond.
+Motor vehicle collisions are among the most common sources of personal injuries in Richmond, especially in dangerous areas like Hermitage Road or Walnut Grove.
 Whenever another party is at fault for these accidents, that party and their insurance company are liable to provide compensation for all your losses.
 It is not uncommon for claims to demand payments for medical bills, lost wages, and emotional trauma.